kungze/quic-tun/README.md

 <img src="quic-tun.png" alt="quic-tun"/>

+### Performance

+We wrote a [test report](docs/test-report/) about the difference of performance between transport packets by TCP directly and transport packets by `quic-tun`.
+If you want to know more informations, please consult it.

 ### Concerned issues

 If you are hesitating whether or not to study this document deeply or to play